 The Marysville Public Library does not collect fines for overdue books.
-We assume our patrons to be responsible individuals who will return our materials in a timely manner.

 We ask patrons to renew materials kept beyond the checkout period so that the library does not incur the expense of sending overdue notices.
 Notices are sent electronically if we have patron's email address; otherwise a printed letter is mailed.
 All third notices are sent via print mail.